jfcorugedo/map-flatMap-training/README.md

 It uses several types to work on: Optional, List and Futures, just to show that no matter the type your working on, map and flatMap operations do the same thing: a transformation.

+In addition it contains another test class (`WorkWithFuturesUsingMonadTransormerTest`) to get used to the same operations but instead of using raw Scala futures, using the MonadTransformer object.

 # How to start
 To start solving the tests, just download master branch and execute tests (using your IDE or mvn test).